ManoloiuAlexandru/Popular-games-and-Small-projects/README.md

   Hangman is a paper and pencil guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters, within a certain number of guesses.
 [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game))

   *Implementation*</br>
-  The implementation is in Python.
-It is using the OOP principles.
+  The implementations are in Python and C++.
+They are using the OOP principles.
 The class hungman is used to define the word that the player has to guess.
 In order to get the word that the player has to guess the program uses the Python library "random" and takes a word from the list_of_words, which is a list.
+The C++ program is using the function [srand()](http://www.cplusplus.com/reference/cstdlib/srand/) to get the random word form the list.
 The hungman class has another static variabile and that is "full_word" which is used to see if the player has found the word or not, the initial value of this variable is 0, the chances to 1 when to player finds the word.

   The second class is player which has 5 filds:
   - the life, which means the number of tryes that the player has, if this value gets to 0 and the player dosen't guess the word until then the game is over